 - The car must not require any repairs beyond normal wear and tear

-- You must have the car serviced by the official dealer network
+- You must have the car serviced in accordance with your contract

 What is a dealer service history worth?

 Their argument is simple: the GFV is based on a car with a perfect service history, and a car with a full manufacturer service history is worth more than one with an incomplete history, or with services done elsewhere.
 To some extent, this is true.
 However, the penalties that finance companies are able to apply seem excessively harsh, especially since a dealer service is not necessarily a better service than one performed by a good independent garage.

 Some manufacturer finance companies will charge you more than £1,000 if even one service is not in accordance with the official requirements (even if it is done by the dealer but not on time), with the charges ratcheting up quickly if multiple services are not done by the book.
 This seems disproportionate to the real effect on a used car’s value, especially if servicing is done by a qualified garage but not strictly by the wording of the PCP agreement.